-Charlie Parker and Benny Goodman hung out with him.
-Philip Glass lived with him, Janis Joplin covered his music, Allen Ginsberg stuck it on his fridge, Diane Arbus took his picture and Andy Warhol’s mother designed one of his album covers.
-Merv Griffin interviewed him, Lenny Bruce shared the bill, Phillippe Starck named a building after him, Elvis Costello brought him to London and fashion designers have created entire collections around his look.
+Charlie Parker and Benny Goodman were with him.
+Philip Glass lived with him, Janis Joplin covered his music, Allen Ginsberg put him in his refrigerator, Diane Arbus photographed him, and Andy Warhol's mother designed one of his album covers.
+Salvador Dalí admired him.
+Merv Griffin interviewed him, Lenny Bruce shared the stage with him, Philippe Starck named a building after him, Elvis Costello took him to London, and fashion designers have created entire collections inspired by his gaze.

 Read more